ensa Mental Health First Aid Focus Adult

 Throughout the training, social stigmas existing around mental health are addressed by increasing awareness of the fact that mental health difficulties can happen to anyone at any time.

-Train ensa Mental Health First Aiders in your organisation
+Train ensa Mental Health First Aiders in your school or organisation

 As we spend most of our waking hours at work, mental health problems can often be recognized at an early stage in the workplace.
 If such problems are detected early and a person is guided to appropriate professional help, this may help reduce suffering and avoid consequential costs – not only for the individual themselves, but also for the organisation.